QueerDeer/qt-ditherer/README.md

 ## WhatIsIt
 This qt-based app work with 32-bit RGB pics, makes'em 8-bit Indexed, downscales (hardcoded, but easy-rewriting) their color table and does dithering (Floyd-Steinberg algorythm).
-Also, its functionality allows to upscale image (hardcoded too)
+Also, its functionality allows to do some more fun stuff, listed in updates

 ### Before
 ![inputScreen](inputScreen.jpg)